Chaos of the Senses

-Chaos of the Senses is a novel by the novelist, Ahlam Mostaghanmi published in 1997 by Hachette Antoine publishing house.
+Chaos of the Senses is a novel by the novelist, Ahlam Mosteghanemi published in 1997 by Hachette Antoine publishing house.
 The novel was translated by Nancy Roberts.

 Summary

 The story starts with a narration about a man with a weird and chaotic philosophy who meets a kind of weak woman.
 The story continues like this for a few pages until the writer interferes with the writing.
 The writer later discovers a surprising match between her narration and reality, as she found out that the cinema where she conducted the interview is there in reality and it shows the same film at the same time.
 The writer finds herself intrigued to attend the film and finds the person who is the hero of the film.
 The events begin to overlap when she meets who she thinks is the "chosen person" who resembles the hero of the first part and who the reader thinks is one of her trilogy Memory in the Flesh, a wonderful story that the writer conveys between the Algerian struggle and the Algerian woman, in addition to the heritage of Palestine.
-In summary: the novel tells the story of Hayat in the midst of the Algerian civil war, who is a young novelist trapped in a loveless marriage Her husband, a high-ranking officer, occupies himself with politics, and Hayat finds freedom from her life in the world of her writing, where she writes a passionate story for her characters.
+In summary: the novel tells the story of Hayat in the midst of the Algerian Civil War, who is a young novelist trapped in a loveless marriage Her husband, a high-ranking officer, occupies himself with politics, and Hayat finds freedom from her life in the world of her writing, where she writes a passionate story for her characters.